edwelker/website/content/posts/high-performance-css-code-design.md

 ### Headers

 Finding headers on the page should be fairly simple, and to be honest, you've probably taken care of this searching for repeated font-size properties as described above.
 However a visual inventory may convince you that your headers are more alike than different, and you may find an opportunity to tighten the differences.
-You may even decide to dump one of the variations–even better.
+You may even decide to dump one of the variations-even better.

 ### Portlets